loevlie/loevlie.github.io/_pages/about.md

 social: true  # includes social icons at the bottom of the page
 ---

-I'm a senior computer vision and machine learning engineer who's been excelling at [KEF Robotics](https://www.kefrobotics.com), training state-of-the-art image segmentation models and building cutting-edge HCI.
-But I'm not stopping there - I'm eager to take my skills to the next level by diving headfirst into a CS graduate program!
+I'm a **senior computer vision and machine learning engineer** who's been excelling at training state-of-the-art deep learning models and getting them to run efficiently on constrained hardware.
+I've worked on a plethera of computer vision problems such as, image segmentation, object detection, monocular depth estimation, image matching, and 3D reconstruction.
+I've also delved into the world of NLP and vision-language by working with open-vocabulary object detection, building tools with LLMs, and building a question-answering model utilizing **spaCy** and **PyTorch**.
+I'm eager to take my skills to the next level by diving headfirst into a CS graduate program!
 I have a passion for learning and a strong desire to make a positive impact on the world.
 I'm looking for a program that will allow me to grow as a researcher and a person, and I'm excited to see where that takes me!

 I'm also a huge fan of the outdoors, and I love to play soccer in my free time.